International Klein Blue: History

 In May 1960, Klein deposited a Soleau envelope, registering the paint formula under the name International Klein Blue (IKB) at the Institut national de la propriété industrielle (INPI), but he never patented IKB.
 Only valid under French law, a Soleau envelope registers the date of invention, according to the depositor, prior to any legal patent application.
 The copy held by the INPI was destroyed in 1965.
 Klein's own copy, which the INPI returned to him duly stamped, still exists.

 In March 1960, Klein patented a method by which he was able to distance himself from the physical creation of his paintings by remotely directing models covered in the color.

 Use in Yves Klein's art

 Although Klein had worked with blue extensively in his earlier career, it was not until 1958 that he used it as the central component of a piece (the color effectively becoming the art).
 Klein embarked on a series of monochromatic works using IKB as the central theme.
 These included performance art where Klein painted models' naked bodies and had them walk, roll and sprawl upon blank canvases as well as more conventional single-color canvases.
 Six sculptures by Klein in the Musiktheater im Revier, Gelsenkirchen, Germany, are executed in IKB.
+One artwork he made is the Anthropometrie.

+In the original performance of Klein's Monotone-Silence Symphony in 1960, three naked models on stage were painted with International Klein Blue body paint during the performance, and left imprints of their bodies on canvas.